flotiq/flotiq-docs/docs/Flotiq-Mobile-Expo/overview.md

 * Search through the Content Objects
 * Upload photos directly from your smartphone camera

-Ready-to-use application is available in Google Play or Apple App Store.
+A ready-to-use application is available in Google Play or Apple App Store.
 Install the app, use the QR code in your API keys to connect the app to Flotiq and browse through your content.

 ![](images/mobile-0.png){: .width25 }
 ![](images/mobile-1.png){: .width25 }